polyrainbow/neno/docs/GraphViewManual.md

 ## Move several nodes at once
 To move several nodes at once, first select the nodes which you want to move.
 To do this, press and hold the `S` key and click on the nodes you want to select.
+If you want to unselect a node, press and hold `S` and click on the selected node again.

-After that, drag one of the selected nodes and drop it where you want it to be.
+After you have finished your selection, drag one of the selected nodes and drop it where you want it to be.
 All selected nodes will follow.
 Please note that the node you drag is always included in the movement, regardless of whether it is selected or not.